 - Figure 7.
-This chart illustrates ESH total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, ESH hospital saw a significant increase in referrals from the previous quarter.
-This total is an 18% increase over the previous quarter, and is a 12.9% increase over the highest number of referrals from any previous quarter. - Drivers: As with Figure 6, the overall trend of increasing referral totals is driven by demand.
+This chart illustrates ESH total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, after a record number of referrals the previous quarter, ESH hospital saw a decrease in referrals. - Drivers: Though there was a decline this quarter, the overall trend of increasing referral totals is driven by demand.
 As the Department has increased capacity and gained efficiencies in its processes, the criminal court system and mental health community have demanded the Department's services at a pace that has outstripped gains made in capacity and efficiencies.